Leer | Learn

 A collection of the best books for learning Afrikaans

 I go through peaks and troughs in learning when I plateau for a while and try to get motivated again.
 It’s only comparatively recently that good new and accessible technology has become available so for many years it was just books, a few cassettes and talking to strangers.
-These day sites like italiki.comTeach Yourself Afrikaans which is a good book and I learned the basics and more really quickly.
-I think that Complete Afrikaans by Linda McDermott is the best book currently available.
+These day sites like italiki.com, social media and others have made it easier to learn.
+Of course, it does depend a bit on how much you use social media as to how much you will get out of it.

 Without any audio I had to rely on the pronunciation guide which was not always straightforward without a sound file; for example, o/oo is pronounced “like oo in loot but followed by a rapidly spoken w with lips pouted”.
 Later editions came with accompanying CDs and the grammar explanations were expanded to give more detail.

 There is now plenty of good advice for learning languages available so I am not going to focus on that.
-The usual advice is to practise regularly, make mistakes, don’t wait until you are fluent etc. I think Benny Lewis’s advice that mistakes are the only way to learn a language is really useful.
-You can read the other polyglots’ websites and actual language courses’ websites for their advice.
-If you are really motivated, this advice on how to learn any language in record time is pretty good.
+The usual advice is to practise regularly, make mistakes, don’t wait until you are fluent etc. I think Benny Lewis’s advice that Mistakes are the only way to learn a language is really useful.
+Similarly, Olly Richards has some great advice is very good, How to learn a language fast.

 My tips for learning Afrikaans